 When it comes to purchasing printer cartridges, look for options that will save resources.
 Some cartridges can actually be refilled and reused as many as seven times.
-So try to purchase a printer that can take advantage of those recycled cartridges, and look for a local vendor to help you through the process.
+So try to purchase a printer that can take advantage of those recycled cartridges, and look for a local vendor such as Supply Link USA to help you through the process.
 Some printers can also used soy-based inks, which are much better for the environment.
 Finally, look at solid ink technology that doesn’t require cartridges at all.
 You’ll have to buy a new printer, but you’ll cut down printing waste by as much as 90%.

 Also hunt around for software that can help you in your conservation efforts.
 Xerox leads the way in this regard, with their GreenPrint program now included for free on many of their printers.
 The software actually analyzes the usage requirements of each page you are going to print, then makes recommendations on how to cut down on waste.
 The program will also help you simply cut images out of your documents, so you can avoid unnecessary ink expenditure.